johnkerl/miller/docs/src/manpage.md

        See also the "tee" DSL function which lets you do more ad-hoc customization.

+   1mssub0m
+       Usage: mlr ssub [options]
+       Replaces old string with new string in specified field(s), without regex support for the old string, like the `ssub` DSL function.
+See also the `gsub` and `sub` verbs.
+       Options:
+       -f {a,b,c}  Field names to convert.
+       -h|--help   Show this message.

    1mstats10m
        Usage: mlr stats1 [options]
        Computes univariate statistics for one or more given fields, accumulated across